Makhachev beats Volkanovski to defend UFC lightweight title - WHIZ News

 PERTH, Australia (AP) — Islam Makhachev defied a rowdy crowd and a sustained challenge from Alexander Volkanovski on Sunday to cement his supremacy in the UFC lightweight division in a grueling fight in Perth, Western Australia.

-“I showed why I am number one.
-I am the best fighter in the world right now,” said the Russian as jeers ran around a sold-out 13,000 crowd at RAC Arena.
+“People will call me not just ‘champ’, but ‘best fighter in the world’.
+I’m very happy,” said the Russian who was jeered throughout the fight by a sold-out 13,000 crowd at RAC Arena.

+“I landed many good punches but he’s strong and a real champion.
+He was the best fighter in the world…not now.”

 Makhachev (24 wins, one loss) had to fend off a furious challenge from the 34-year-old Volkanovski but his grappling and wrestling prowess proved enough.